 Counseling Services

-If you're experiencing a difficult life situation or mental health issue, you have access to many helpful resources.
-Contact Counseling and Consultation Services to speak with a counselor or learn about community mental health resources.
+NIU students experiencing a difficult life situation or mental health issues, have access to many helpful resources available.
+Contact Counseling and Consultation Services to speak with a counselor or learn about community mental health resources including the Community Counseling Training Center.

 Registration and Records

-This office can help you with transcripts.
+This office helps students with transcripts.
 If you need an official transcript for a scholarship application but can't get one because there's a hold on your account, they can help.
 Contact them about temporarily lifting the hold.